 How to obtain an application

 To obtain a Pesticide Dealer License application by mail, contact Xia Moua.
-Download a Pesticide Dealer License application.
+You may download a Pesticide Dealer License application (see Forms and Resources) or Apply online.

 Complete and submit an application